 Simple English definitions for legal terms

-Read a random definition: joint adventure
+Read a random definition: assignment of error

 Assault is when someone does something on purpose that makes another person think they are going to be hurt or touched in a way that is not okay.
 The person who does the assault doesn't have to actually hurt or touch the other person, they just have to make them think it might happen.
 It doesn't matter if the person doing the assault meant to hurt or touch the other person or not, as long as they meant to do the action that made the other person scared.
 The scared person doesn't have to be really afraid, they just have to think that something bad might happen.
 Assault is not okay and is against the law.